-- If you have pets, use a blacklight flashlight (ranging in price from $6 to $120 on Amazon) to help you find urine residue that you otherwise can't see on rugs, floors, walls or furniture.
+- If you have pets, use a blacklight flashlight ($25 and up on Amazon) to help you find urine residue that you otherwise can't see on rugs, floors, walls or furniture.
 Spot-clean with a vinegar solution or enzymatic cleaners designed for that purpose.

 - To eliminate cigarette odor and prepare for painting, wash walls and ceilings with a detergent (non-soapy) or a Tri-Sodium Phosphate (TSP) substitute, such as Savogran ($6 for a quart at Home Depot), that will remove smoke residue, grease and grime.
 Then apply a primer, such as Kilz (from $17 to $25 a gallon), that's designed to seal in odor and stains and repaint.

-Have carpets steam-cleaned and drapes dry-cleaned.
+Have carpets steam-cleaned and drapes dry-cleaned (or ditch them, as we suggested).
 Wash curtains and blinds (add some vinegar to the wash water).
-Have upholstered pieces professionally cleaned by a company that's IICRC-certified for the job, which will run you from $140 to $180 for full cleaning with light stain removal of a standard-sized chair and couch, according to Homewyse.com.
+Have upholstered pieces professionally cleaned by a company that's IICRC-certified for the job, which will run you from $140 to $190 for full cleaning with light stain removal of a standard-sized chair and couch, according to Homewyse.com.
 If the furniture is all but ruined, remove it from the home.